facebookresearch/ParlAI/docs/source/tutorial_mturk.rst

 The ``QADataCollectionWorld`` uses ``turn_index`` to denote what stage the conversation is at.
 One *turn* means that ``world.parley()`` has been called once.

-After two turns, the task is finished, and the Turker's work is submitted for your review.
+After two turns, the task is finished, and the Turker's work is submitted for review.

 Task 2: Evaluating a Dialog Model